York, South Carolina: Antebellum education

-Historic structures
+Historic sites

 Allison Plantation, Hart House, Wilson House, Witherspoon-Hunter House, York County Courthouse, and York Historic District are listed on the National Register of Historic Places.

 The Rose Hotel was built in 1852, by Dr. E.A.
 Crenshaw and was referred to in the Lowcountry as one of the most palatial hotels in the Upcountry.
 Today it has been restored and completely renovated as apartments.

 The First Presbyterian Church was designed in 1846 by Robert Walker, a noted architect from Charleston, but construction wasn't begun until several years later and wasn't completed until after the Civil War.
 A gallery originally lined three sides of the sanctuary, part of it remains as a rear balcony, and the chancel originally featured a single uplifted pulpit that was converted in 1949 to a divided chancel and choir loft.
 The building is listed on the National Register of Historic Places and the American Presbyterian and Reformed Historical Sites.

 The present York County Courthouse was completed in 1914 and an annex was built in 1955, which completes the present structure, the fourth courthouse to occupy the site.
 The third courthouse, which was torn down in 1912 to make way for the present one, was designed by Robert Mills, the architect of the Washington Monument and the U.S. Treasury Building, as well as many other courthouses in South Carolina.
 Most county court functions are conducted now at the Moss Justice Center, on the eastern edge of town.

 In 1976, as a part of the National Bicentennial, downtown York was designated a Historic District on the National Register of Historic Places, one of the largest historic districts in the state, consisting of 340 acre and containing over 180 historic structures and landmarks.